AndreyGermanov/smart_shape/docs/API.md

 <a name="SmartShape+points"></a>

 ### smartShape.points : <code>array</code>
-2D array of points of shape polygon.
+Array of points of shape polygon.
 Each item of array is [SmartPoint](#SmartPoint) object.

 **Kind**: instance property of [<code>SmartShape</code>](#SmartShape)
 <a name="SmartShape+svg"></a>